 In order to make your book you need a few things:

 After you’ve made your recipe, make a “swatch” of that color and bake it how you would normally bake clay in your oven.
-For example if your clays always bake at 275 for 45 minutes, covered in foil, then bake these for the same amount of time.
-This way you will be able to have the same “circumstances” that you normally would have, allowing you to see things like color shift.
-Make sure you keep some of the UNBAKED color so that you can compare the before baking & after baking sample (you can see examples of this here on the 2015 polymer clay review of Polyform’s new line).
+For example, if your clays always bake at 275 for 45 minutes, covered in foil, then bake these for the same amount of time.
+This way you will be able to have the same “circumstances” that you normally would have, allowing you to see things like color shifts.
+Make sure you keep some of the UNBAKED colors so that you can compare the before baking & after baking samples (you can see examples of this here on the 2015 polymer clay review of Polyform’s new line).

 ***Note: If you are using TWO systems (note cards & a notebook) please be sure to create 2 swatches and not just one.***

 Feel free to jazz up and decorate your notebook if you’d like.
 I love to do art journaling and Bible Journaling, so as soon as I have time, I will definitely be jazzing up mine a bit more.
 Here’s some brief tips & instructions on how you might make your own: